On chordality of the power graph of finite groups: Introduction

+We will use the term power-chordal group for a finite group whose power graph is a chordal graph.
+Analogously, we call a group $G$ non-power-chordal if $G$ is not power-chordal.

-In this paper, we attempt to identify the non-nilpotent groups whose power graph is a chordal graph (This question was raised by Cameron in \cite{Cameron_1}).
-This problem is the main theme of this article.
-In this paper we identify the all possible finite groups $G$ and $H$ for which the power graph of $G \times H$ is a chordal graph.
-Later on we prove that the power graph of a sporadic simple group is always non chordal.
-Also we completely characterize the classes of all finite simple groups of lie type for which cases we get the chordal power graph.
-In this regard we obtain: if $G$ is a finite simple groups of lie type then $P(G)$ is a chordal graph then $G$ is either of the following: \begin{itemize} \item $G=\PSL(2,q)$, with $q$ is a power of $2$, such that both $q\pm 1$ are either power of prime or of the form $p_{1}^{a}p_{2}$ for distinct primes $p_{1}, p_{2}$. \item $G=\PSL(2,q)$, where $q$ is a prime power and $q$ odd, such that both $(q\pm 1)/2$ are either power of prime or of the form $p_{1}^{a}p_{2}$ for distinct primes $p_{1}, p_{2}$. \item $G=\Sz(q)$ where $q=2^{2e+1}$ such that $q-1, q+\sqrt(2q)+1$ and $q-\sqrt(2q)+1$ are either power of a prime or of the form $p_{1}^{a}p_{2}$ for distinct primes $p_{1}, p_{2}$. \item $G= ^2G_{2}(q)$ with $q=3^{2e+1}$ for infinitely many $q$. \item $\PSL(3,2)$, $\PSL(3,4)$. \end{itemize} Finally we compute the the order (upto 47) of finite of order $\leq 47$ whose power graph is chordal power graph.
-Here our major observation is that if $G$ is the group of order except $24,30, 36$, $40$ and $42$, it always have chordal power graph; whether the groups of order $24,30, 36, 40$ and $42$ gives several groups not all whose power graph is a chordal graph.
+{The goal of this paper is} to locate non-nilpotent groups whose power graph is a chordal graph (a question was raised by Cameron in \cite{Cameron_1}).
+We only partially address this problem in this paper. {This paper is organized as follows.}

+In Section 2, we review some significant definitions and findings, which we will use later on.
+In Section 3, we completely identify all possible finite groups $G$ and $H$ for which the power graph of $G \times H$ is a chordal graph.
+In Section 4, we prove that the power graph of $S_n$ is chordal if and only if $n\leq5$.
+In Section 5, finite simple groups are considered.
+In this section, we prove that no sporadic simple group is power-chordal.
+Additionally, we give a complete characterization for the classes of all finite {simple group of Lie type} whose power graph is a chordal graph.
+In this regard, we obtain: if $G$ is a finite {simple group of Lie type}, then $\mathcal{P}(G)$ is a chordal graph if $G$ is any one of the following groups. \begin{itemize} \item $G=\PSL(2,q)$, where $q$ is a prime power and {$q$ is odd}, such that both $(q\pm 1)/2$ are either a power of prime or of the form $p_{1}^{a}p_{2}$ for distinct primes $p_{1}$, $p_{2}$; \item $G=\PSL(2,q)$, where $q$ is a prime power and $q$ is even, such that both $q\pm 1$ are either a power of prime or of the form $p_{1}^{a}p_{2}$ for distinct primes $p_{1}$, $p_{2}$; \item $G=\Sz(q)$ with $q=2^{2e+1}$ such that $q-1, q+\sqrt{2q}+1$ and $q-\sqrt{2q}+1$ are either prime power or of the form $p_{1}^{a}p_{2}$ for distinct primes $p_{1}$, $p_{2}$; \item $G={}^{2}{G_{2}}(q)=R_{1}(q)$ where $q=3^{2e+1}$, for infinitely many values of $q$; \item $\PSL(3,2)$, $\PSL(3,4)$. \end{itemize} In the last section, we compute certain finite groups of small order whose power graph is a chordal graph.
+This section also provides some nice applications of the results obtained in sections 3 and 4.
+Here our major observation is that if $G$ is the group {of order at most $47$} except $24$, $30$, $36$, $40$, and $42$, then $\mathcal{P}(G)$ is always a chordal graph, whereas there are several groups with order $24$, $30$, $36$, $40$, or $42$ whose power graph is not a chordal graph.